junxit/us-congress-bills-117/metadata.md

 - 2022-12-12 — Placed on the Union Calendar, Calendar No. 446.
 - 2022-12-12 — Reported by the Committee on Veterans' Affairs.
 H. Rept.
 117-618.
 - 2022-12-12 — Reported by the Committee on Veterans' Affairs.
 H. Rept.
 117-618.
+- 2022-12-14 — Rules Committee Resolution H. Res.
+1518 Reported to House.
+Rule provides for consideration of H.R.
+1948, S. 3905 and S. 4003.
+Rule provides for one hour of general debate each for H.R.
+1948, S. 3905, S. 4003.
+Rule provides for one hour of general debate on the Senate amendment to H.R.
+1437.
+Rule provides that H. Res.
+1516 and H. Con.
+Res.
+124 are adopted.
+Rule provides that the House shall be considered to have taken from the Speaker's table H.R.
+2617, with the Senate amendments thereto, to have concurred in the Senate amendments numbered 1, 2, 3, and 5, and to have concurred in the Senate amendment numbered 4 with an amendment consisting of the text of Rules Committee Print 117-73. (consideration: CR H9745-9751)
+- 2022-12-15 — Amendment in the nature of a substitute reported by the House Committee on Rules.
+- 2022-12-15 — Considered as unfinished business. (consideration: CR H9882-9883)
+- 2022-12-15 — Considered under the provisions of rule H. Res.
+1518. (consideration: CR H9863-9866)
+- 2022-12-15 — DEBATE - The House proceeded with one hour of debate on H.R.
+1948.
+- 2022-12-15 — House amendment agreed to: On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2022-12-15 — House amendment offered
+- 2022-12-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-12-15 — On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2022-12-15 — On passage Passed by the Yeas and Nays: 219 - 201 (Roll no. 530). (text: CR H9863)
+- 2022-12-15 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.R.
+1948, the Chair put the question on passage of the bill and by voice vote, announced that the ayes had prevailed.
+Mr. Bost demanded the yeas and nays and the Chair postponed further proceedings until a time to be announced.
+- 2022-12-15 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 219 - 201 (Roll no. 530).
+- 2022-12-15 — Received in the Senate.
+- 2022-12-15 — Rule provides for consideration of H.R.
+1948, S. 3905 and S. 4003.
+Rule provides for one hour of general debate each for H.R.
+1948, S. 3905, S. 4003.
+Rule provides for one hour of general debate on the Senate amendment to H.R.
+1437.
+Rule provides that H. Res.
+1516 and H. Con.
+Res.
+124 are adopted.
+Rule provides that the House shall be considered to have taken from the Speaker's table H.R.
+2617, with the Senate amendments thereto, to have concurred in the Senate amendments numbered 1, 2, 3, and 5, and to have concurred in the Senate amendment numbered 4 with an amendment consisting of the text of Rules Committee Print 117-73.
+- 2022-12-15 — The previous question was ordered pursuant to the rule.